 We want to put on panels that are centered on diverse, queer experiences, groups, and interests.
-We’re looking for programming that is unique to Flame Con (ideas that haven’t been presented at other conventions).
+We’re looking for programming that is (preferably) unique to Flame Con.
 We’re especially excited about panels that discuss topics of intersectionality, liminality, and unexpected reads of popular culture in regards to people of color, transgender and gender nonconforming people, and people living with disabilities.
 We want to fill a gap in representation or perspective, or center an otherwise under-visible or under-represented group or audience.

 When is the deadline to submit a panel?

-Panel applications will close at 11:59 PM ET on Saturday, April 1, 2023.
+Panel applications will close at 11:59 PM ET on Saturday, April 8, 2024.
 You should hear back from us by sometime in June whether your submission was selected or not.
 Only submissions submitted by the deadline via our Programming application will be considered.

 What do I need to provide in my submission?

-All panel submissions will be reviewed by our panels team and we will choose the submissions that best meet Flame Con’s mission and values.
-We strive to bring you the best queer focused programming possible each year, and look for unique, entertaining, and impactful topics to host.
+All panel submissions will be reviewed by our programming team and we will choose the submissions that best meet Flame Con’s mission and values.
+We strive to bring you the best queer focused programming possible each year, and look for panels that serve justice, highlight community, and get us fired up ??? !

 Do I get a pass to Flame Con if I’m on a panel?

-Yes, programming participants receive one weekend pass.
+Yes, programming participants (panelists/performers) receive one weekend pass.
 Please note these passes are non-transferable, and are good for one person only.
-Programming passes provide entry to Flame Con 2023 during standard convention hours and do not provide admission to any additional events (eg: Fireball Party).
+Programming passes provide entry to Flame Con 2024 during standard convention hours and do not provide admission to any additional events (eg: Fireball Party).